erebboah/enc4_mouse/README.md

 ## Mouse snATAC-seq
 ``scripts/step1_atac_archr.sh`` does the following:
-1. Downloads the fragment files from this [cart](https://www.encodeproject.org/carts/enc4_mouse_snatac/) for all 5 tissues using bash syntax
+1. Downloads the fragment files from this [cart](https://www.encodeproject.org/carts/enc4_mouse_snatac/) for all 5 tissues using bash syntax.
 2. Calls ``scripts/make_archr_proj.R`` which makes ArchR Arrow files, initializes ArchR Project, adds metadata, and filters cells.
 Cells must be present in filtered RNA object as well as passing ArchR filters (minTSS = 4, minFrags = 1000, filterDoublets).
 4. Continue ArchR processing by dimensionality reduction, clustering, and plotting resulting UMAPs.